mui/mui-x/docs/data/migration/migration-charts-v7/migration-charts-v7.md

 ## Remove `resolveSizeBeforeRender` prop

-The `resolveSizeBeforeRender` prop has been removed from the `ChartContainer` component and all related charts.
+The `resolveSizeBeforeRender` prop has been removed from all components.
 If you were using this prop, you can safely remove it.